thersites-ac/pathfinder-backend/README.md

     > CREATE USER 'pathfinder'@'%' IDENTIFIED BY 'pathfinder';
     > GRANT ALL PRIVILEGES ON pathfinder.* TO 'pathfinder'@'%';

+You can end the MySQL session now with `\q`; you won't need to come back to it.

 ### To build the code
     mvn clean package